This Recipe includes

 But you can also serve it with naan or even with mashed potatoes, for something different.

-Yes, you can prepare this air fryer chicken tikka in advance and leave it in the fridge.
+You can easily prepare this air fryer chicken tikka in advance and leave it in the fridge.
 When ready to eat, just put them back in the air fryer at 380°F (190°C) for 5-7 minutes to make them crispy again.

 - 1 cup of regular or greek yogurt